 What in the Wild was designed to be easy enough to learn that it can be played with elementary school aged children and challenging enough to win to keep adults engaged.
 This classroom pack includes 5 decks to support classrooms of up to 30 students.

 Proceeds from the sale of What in the Wild are used to distribute copies of the game to educators across Michigan for use in their classrooms to complement the Michigan Department of Natural Resources' "Go Wild for Michigan's Wildlife" curriculum package.
-If you're an educator who's interested in using the curriculum for your k-5 students, go to DNR Education for more information about how to sign up.
+If you're an educator who's interested in using the curriculum for your k-5 students, go to Education & Safety for more information about how to sign up.

 To extend the life of your game, consider putting the cards in protective sleeves, also available via The Game Crafter: Poker Sleeve Pack (100)

 "Whether you’re looking for an educational game for your kids (or yourself), enjoy visiting local, state or national parks, want to learn more about the world around us or simply want to play a fun family game, What in the Wild is worth reading more about." -SAHM Reviews

 "We love that each game has a bit of a hook in the rulebook, a story to get kids invested in the game." -The Family Gamers (podcast)